jackbergus/jackbergus.github.io/_posts/2016-12-01-labsession.md

 ## JDBC

 Each DB framework uses JDBC as a common interface for accessing to the relational database.
-This means that you must add the MySQL driver for the database
+This means that you must add the MySQL driver for the database:

     <dependency>
         <groupId>org.clojure</groupId>